DeliciousEarlGrey/swe_summative/README.md

 Allow users to save their favorite teams or leagues Provide historical data and trends for teams and matches Integrate with external data sources for real-time updates

+## Development
+Here I will outline the step-by-step process for developing the DeepFoot project MVP from scratch.
+Here's a step-by-step process for building the DeepFoot project from scratch:

+### Project Setup

+Create a new GitHub repository for the project.
+Set up a virtual environment and install necessary dependencies.
+Initialise the project structure and create required files and folders.

+### Data Collection and Preprocessing

+Identify and collect historical Premier League match data from reliable sources (e.g., APIs, websites, or datasets).
+Clean and preprocess the data, handling missing values, inconsistencies, and formatting issues.
+Explore and analyse the data to gain insights and identify relevant features for predicting match outcomes.

+### Feature Engineering

+Engineer meaningful features from the collected data, such as team performance metrics, head-to-head records, and form.
+Create new features or transform existing ones to capture important information for predicting match outcomes.
+Normalise or scale the features as needed to ensure fair comparison and improve model performance.

+### Model Development

+Split the preprocessed data into training and testing sets.
+Choose an appropriate machine learning algorithm for predicting match outcomes (e.g., logistic regression, random forest, or neural networks).
+Train the model using the training data and evaluate its performance using suitable metrics (e.g., accuracy, precision, recall, F1 score).
+Fine-tune the model by adjusting hyperparameters, experimenting with different feature combinations, or trying alternative algorithms.

+### Backend Development

+Design and implement the backend API using a web framework (e.g., Flask or Django).
+Define API endpoints for retrieving predictions, handling user requests, and serving data to the frontend.
+Integrate the trained machine learning model into the backend, ensuring smooth communication between the model and the API.
+Implement necessary data storage and retrieval mechanisms (e.g., using a database or caching system).

+### Frontend Development

+Design and create the user interface for the DeepFoot application using HTML, CSS, and JavaScript.
+Develop interactive components, such as match selection dropdowns and prediction display sections.
+Integrate the frontend with the backend API, enabling seamless communication and data exchange.
+Implement user-friendly features, such as loading indicators, error handling, and responsive design.

+### Testing and Debugging

+Conduct thorough testing of the backend API and frontend functionality to identify and fix any bugs or issues.
+Perform unit tests, integration tests, and end-to-end tests to ensure the application works as expected.
+Test the machine learning model's predictions against real-world data and validate its accuracy and reliability.